This section provides information on how to configure your local environment to build WordPress plugins or themes with JetBrains PhpStorm.

 Name your project.

 Select WordPress Plugin as the project type on the left sidebar.

 Specify or browse to the file path to save your project's files.
-This is where PhpStorm will store its "working files", and should be separate from your WordPress directory.
+This is where PhpStorm will store working files, and should be separate from your WordPress directory.

-There will not be any files open within your project once you complete these steps.
-You will find a PHP file in the project's root, which contains the standard plugin header for WordPress.
+There will be no open files in your project after you complete these steps.
+You can find a PHP file in the project's root with the standard plugin header for WordPress.

 Many WordPress plugin developers use the command line tool WP-CLI.
 This is useful if you have a local development environment and want to use WP-CLI to manage it.